The Woman Cave

 Sometimes, a designer's bright idea can completely transform how a family lives in their home.
-The first inspiration for the Woman Cave in the back room of a client's splendid estate began with the morning sun that poured through the windows at just the right angle.
-The second inspiration was a captivating painting of an angel, imbued with color, serenity and personality.
-And the third inspiration for the room was the pastoral garden setting that the owners wanted to bring inside.
+The first inspiration for the Woman Cave from Katherine Elizabeth Designs began with the morning sun that poured through the windows at just the right angle.
+The second inspiration was a captivating painting of an angel.
+And the third inspiration for the room was the gorgeous garden outside.
 It turned out to be a magical combination.

-Gathered 'round in the center of the room is a chevron area rug with a remarkable walnut directors chair for the husband and a more feminine damask leaf-themed chair for the wife.
-A leather ottoman invites comfort and showcases its texture with its dramatic swag of bullion fringe.
+In the center of the room is a chevron area rug, walnut directors chair and a more feminine damask leaf-themed chair.
+A leather ottoman features a dramatic swag of bullion fringe.

-The intertwining window treatments were streamlined to frame the panoramic views of the pond and golf course.
-A metal button detail on the front edge and antique mirror finials are only a few of their beautiful, quiet touches.
-In addition to the angelic artistic inspiration, black and white sketches of nudes, a floral still life and other well-chosen works of art grace the walls.
+The intertwining window treatments frame the panoramic views of the pond and golf course.
+Black and white sketches of nudes, a floral still life and other well-chosen works of art grace the walls.

-What started as a unique concept of light, art and garden influences has developed into a gathering place where the family begins and ends each day.
-It has become a true inspiration and bright spot in their lives.
+What started as a unique concept of light, art and garden influences has developed into a gathering place for tea or wine, book groups, and luncheons.
+It has become a true inspiration and bright spot for all.